-Ames Pennington (they/them) is a northerner — they think it’s important you know that.
+Ames Pennington (they/them) is a writer, director and artist.
+They are also a northerner — they think it’s important you know that.
 They make films, performances and collaborative projects about class, sexuality and gender.

 Ames has made art with their family, residents in a care home and clients at a queer hair salon.
 They like wearing wigs and telling stories.
 Their work challenges who gets to express themselves, share their experiences and under what terms.
 Growing up, TV was their best teacher, so using humour and pop culture come naturally.
 They employ these tools to gently pull at the seams of what is ‘acceptable’ or ‘normal’, whether that is critiquing the health and wellbeing industry, what kinds of Trans stories are told, or who we imagine our queer ancestors to be.